 How to choose the best Scottish islands for your trip

-When people think about visiting Scotland, they tend to forget about its islands — 94 are inhabited and 24 in particular offer a range of sights and activities that will satisfy anyone’s wildest vacation aspirations.
+When people think about visiting Scotland, they tend to forget about its islands — 94 are inhabited and 24, in particular, offer a range of sights and activities that will satisfy anyone’s wildest vacation aspirations.

-Whether you have a week or a month, deciding to spend your holidays on Scottish islands is an easy choice to make.
+Whether you have a week or a month, deciding to spend your holidays on the Scottish islands is an easy choice to make.
 The complication is deciding which islands to visit.

 Take the time to consider each group of islands, what they have to offer and which ones will be the right fit for you and your family’s ultimate Scottish adventure.

 On the western coast of Scotland, in the Firth of Clyde, there is a small island group called the Islands of Clyde.

 Though there are 40 islands, only four are populated and of those, Bute and Arran are the best known.
 They may not be as famous as other islands of Scotland but don’t count them out — they’re easy to reach and just as charming.

 Arran is often called “Scotland in miniature” and has a little bit of everything Scottish including its own highlands and lowlands.